Ab initio uncertainty quantification in scattering analysis of microscopy: Background for scattering analysis of microscopy

 \section{Background for scattering analysis of microscopy}

-As an example, we first introduce the background and analysis for Differential Dynamic Microscopy (DDM) \cite{cerbino2008differential,giavazzi2009scattering}, which converts real-space coordinates into wavevectors in reciprocal space, and computes image correlations akin to Dynamic Light Scattering (DLS), which has led to its characterization as ``scattering using microscopy''.
+We first introduce the background and analysis for Differential Dynamic Microscopy (DDM) \cite{cerbino2008differential,giavazzi2009scattering}, which converts real-space coordinates into wave vectors in reciprocal space, and computes image correlations akin to Dynamic Light Scattering (DLS), leading to its characterization as ``scattering analysis of microscopy''.
 Notable advantages of DDM include its compatibility with particles of different shapes \cite{reufer2012differential}, fast-moving particles \cite{brizioli2022reciprocal}, the ability to track particles and fluctuations at high optical density below the diffraction limit \cite{bayles2016dark}.

-To start, we consider a system of $M$ particles in a 2D space with $\mathbf x_m(t)=(x_{m,1}(t),x_{m,2}(t))^T$ being the 2D particle location of particle $m$ at time $t$, for $m=1,...,M$.
-The normalized Fourier-transformed intensity can be written as the summation of the particle positions in the reciprocal space
+To start, we consider a system of $M$ particles in a two-dimensional (2D) space with $\mathbf x_m(t)=(x_{m,1}(t),x_{m,2}(t))^T$ being the 2D particle location of particle $m$ at time $t$, for $m=1,...,M$.
+The normalized Fourier-transformed intensity can be written as the sum of the particle positions in the reciprocal space

-where $i$ denotes the imaginary unit.
+where $i$ denotes the imaginary unit and $\mathbf q$ is a 2D Fourier basis set or a wave vector.
 Assume the particles do not interact with each other \cite{furst2017microrheology}.
-The intermediate scattering function (ISF), an important function encapsulating the time evolution of particle self-correlation, is characterized by a vector of parameters $\bm \theta$ below,
+The intermediate scattering function (ISF), an important function encapsulating the time evolution of particle self-correlation, is characterized by a vector of parameters $\bm \theta$, below,